-With this the goddess is angry and orders Sakuna and humans to go to an island inhabited by demons to eradicate the threat.
+With this, the goddess is angry and orders Sakuna and humans to go to an island inhabited by demons to eradicate the threat.

 The team travels to the island and must hunt, collect and farm to complete their mission.
-Sakuna: There is a lot of dialogue in Rice and Ruin, and mostly back stories of some of the characters or descriptions of the history of the Divine Kingdom and Yanato Nation in depth.
+Sakuna: There is a lot of dialogue in Rice and Ruin walkthrough, and mostly backstories of some characters or descriptions of the history of the Divine Kingdom and Yamato Nation in depth.

 Although the dialogue is well written and translated, I am often frustrated.
 Japanese voice acting is very similar to Japanese games, but I don’t care about the characters and mostly find them a note and annoying.
 Sakuna is a brat, and the other characters are no better.
 The plot is also very slow.

-Jumping and turning are not as good as fighting and the levels are a bit dull, though there are a lot of them and their design is pretty good.
-It is always cumbersome, especially with spikes and when trying to navigate, movement is not always followed by levels.
+Ryomen Sukuna’s original form comprises two demons, red and blue, joined at their backs.
+Jumping and turning is not as good as fighting, and the levels are a bit dull, though there are a lot of them, and their design is pretty good.
+It is always cumbersome, especially with spikes, and when trying to navigate, movement is not always followed by levels.

 Levels in Sakuna

 Rice and Ruin also have lots of places where you can ore mine or collect plants and fish.
-All levels of the game are selectable from the map and each of them has challenges that will increase your search level.
+All game levels are selectable from the map, and each of them has challenges that will increase your search.

 Sometimes, you need a high level of exploration to thrive through the story, so you need to do these.
-You can also send other letters to collect in some places and they will come home with some items.
-Here are some amazing mechanics and ideas on display and we are just getting started.
+You can also send other letters to collect in some places, and they will come home with some items.
+Here are some fantastic mechanics and ideas on display, and we are just getting started.

-Unlike the levels, the base has a full 3D movement and here you can farm, dine, get side quests and make costumes and weapons using found materials.
+Unlike the levels, the base has a full 3D movement, and here you can farm, dine, get side quests, and make costumes and weapons using found materials.
 Sakuna has a fullness gauge, and as long as it is not empty, she gets buffs depending on what she ate the night before.
 You need to combine your menu based on your ingredients each night and choose the buffs you want, keeping in mind that many foods will expire.

 Agricultural Mechanics at Sakuna

-The game is very unique and ambitious, it is worth forcing your way, but the disappointments deal with some players.
+The game is very unique and ambitious, it is worth forcing your way, but the disappointments deal with some stream players.